 To manage and deploy Mule apps, see the Deployment Toolkit

-To set up platform permissions or monitor deployed assets see the Administration Toolkit.
+To set up platform permissions or monitor deployed assets see the Administrator Toolkit.

 After obtaining access to the Anypoint Platform, you are a few steps away from developing integrations with Mule.

 Download and Install Anypoint Studio.
 Studio comes with a test Mule server.

 If you are an API developer, ensure you read up on API Manager, accessible from Anypoint Platform, to design, publish and manage APIs.

 Check out templates, connectors and more from Anypoint Exchange, where you can find and publish developer resources.
 You can use Exchange to publish private repositories too.

 |If you’re working with Mule outside Studio or you have an enterprise license, see how to Configure Maven to properly manage the dependencies used by your Mule apps.|